discord-jda/JDA-Website/docs/using-jda/interactions.md

 #### Responding to Slash Commands

-When a user tries to use one of your commands you will receive a `SlashCommandEvent`.
+When a user tries to use one of your commands you will receive a `SlashCommandInteractionEvent`.
 This event needs to be handled by your event listener.
 The flow of a slash command response is as follows:

 1. Acknowledge the command